 Adaptive pressure that never lets you coast.
 Stamina extends endurance.
 Teaches sustained concentration over a full match length — the skill that separates 580 from 590.

-Shadow Match + Rank Me
+Shadow Match + Rank Me + Championship Sim

-Championship Simulation + PS Finals
+Shadow Finals + PS Finals

-Full competition format with single-shot elimination.
+Real finalists, the exact finals clock, single-shot elimination.
 If a shooter can survive PS Finals — field shrinking, position dropping, every decimal existential — then a real competition final is familiar territory.
 It's just another Tuesday.

 By Stage 5, real competition is just Stage 4.5.